-- In 2019, reporters revealed that bounty hunters and debt collectors had purchased location data for years in order to stalk and harass people. - In 2021, an extremist right-wing organization bought location data to target gay Catholics, tracked a specific priest to several locations including gay bars, and publicly outed him.
+- Since the Supreme Court's Dobbs decision, data brokers have come under increased scrutiny.
+In 2022, reporters revealed that several companies were selling detailed location data and demographic information about people who visit abortion clinics. - In 2019, reporters revealed that bounty hunters and debt collectors have purchased location data for years in order to stalk and harass people. - In 2021, an extremist right-wing organization bought location data to target gay Catholics, tracked a specific priest to several locations including gay bars, and publicly outed him.